- Travel and Places»

 RyanAir, for example, will only let you take 10kg (22 pounds) of carry-on luggage, and you have to pay extra to take in a checked bag.
 This is usually around £15 one-way.
 If you can, see if you can only take a carry-on bag onto the plane.
 10kg is quite a lot, and easily enough for a week's worth of clothes.
 The only thing is with using this method is that you can't take any liquids or sharp objects in your bag, so this is up to you.

 Of course, the purpose of your trip will depend heavily on your decision.
-If you're a student going to Germany for a week, you could just take your backpack on board and avoid a £30 check-in bag fee (which is what I did in April 2014).
+If you're a student going to Germany for a week, you could just take your backpack on board and avoid a £30 check-in bag fee (which is what I did when I flew RyanAir to Germany).
 If you're going on a business trip, however, you might prefer to pay extra for the suitcase.

 Take your time booking your flights, as every penny you save can be spent towards something else.
 Beware of these extra fees too, and consider whether you need to purchase them.